mckib2/pygrappa/README.rst

 `igrappa()` makes calls to `cgrappa()` on the back end.

-`hpgrappa()` implements the High-Pass GRAPPA (hp-GRAPPA) algorithm.
+`hpgrappa()` implements the High-Pass GRAPPA (hp-GRAPPA) algorithm ([4]_).
 It requires FOV to construct an appropriate high pass filter.
 It can be called as:

 .. code-block:: python

     from pygrappa import hpgrappa
     res = hpgrappa(kspace, calib, fov=(FOV_x, FOV_y))

-`seggrappa()` is a generalized Segmented GRAPPA implementation.
+`seggrappa()` is a generalized Segmented GRAPPA implementation ([5]_).
 It is supplied a list of calibration regions, `cgrappa` is run for each, and all the reconstructions are averaged together to yield the final image.
-It can be called with all the normal `cgrappa` arguments:
+It can be called with all the normal `cgrappa`
+arguments:

 .. code-block:: python